Senzaki/clijockey/README.rst

 3. Try a list of credentials until one works.
 4. Don't assume the credentials *always* grant enable privs mode
 5. Speed
+6. Optional parsing with textFSM
-6. Verbose error messages and debugs.
+7. Verbose error messages and debugs.
-7. Support both telnet and ssh
+8. Support both telnet and ssh
-8. Per-session TOML logging (not implemented yet)
+9. Per-session TOML logging (not implemented yet)
-9. Python3 support (not implemented yet)
+10. Python3 support (not implemented yet)

 Restrictions
 ------------